Teresa Heinz: Politics

 Like her first husband, Heinz was a registered Republican for most of her voting life, and she remained a registered Republican despite being married to Kerry.
 In January 2003, she changed her registration to the Democratic Party.

 In 2003, Heinz was named to the PoliticsPA list of "Pennsylvania's Most Politically Powerful Women".

 Heinz is said to have been encouraged to run for her first husband's vacant Senate seat after his death.
 Heinz declined and refused to endorse Republican Congressman Rick Santorum's 1994 bid for the seat.
 She publicly denounced him as the "antithesis" of her late husband, and later called him "Forrest Gump with attitude."
 It was rumored she would challenge Santorum in 2006 (as a Democrat), but she did not enter the race, and the Democratic nomination went to State Treasurer Bob Casey Jr., who went on to defeat Santorum.

+In a 2004 interview, Heinz criticized George W. Bush's Iraq War policy, stating, "Our first priority was terrorism.
+We have now made enemies of people who were our friends, and even our allies distrust us.
+And that's a terrible thing."

 Heinz has a reputation in the media as a very direct personality.
 In an interview published in USA Today in July 2004, Heinz was asked about the differences between then-First Lady Laura Bush and herself:

 "Well, you know, I don't know Laura Bush.
 But she seems to be calm, and she has a sparkle in her eye, which is good.
-But I don't know that she's ever had a real job—I mean, since she's been grown up.
+But I don't know that she's ever had a real job — I mean, since she's been grown up.
 So her experience and her validation comes from important things, but different things.
-And I’m older, and my validation of what I do and what I believe and my experience is a little bit bigger–because I’m older, and I’ve had different experiences.
-And it’s not a criticism of her.
-It’s just, you know, what life is about."
+And I'm older, and my validation of what I do and what I believe and my experience is a little bit bigger — because I'm older, and I've had different experiences.
+And it's not a criticism of her.
+It's just, you know, what life is about."

 Heinz retracted the statement later, saying she was "sincerely sorry" for the remark.
 "I had forgotten that Mrs. Bush had worked as a schoolteacher and librarian, and there couldn't be a more important job than teaching our children", Heinz said.
 "As someone who has been both a full time mom and full time in the workforce, I know we all have valuable experiences that shape who we are.
 I appreciate and honor Mrs. Bush's service to the country as first lady, and am sincerely sorry I had not remembered her important work in the past."

 Bush brushed it off, saying, "It didn't matter to me.
 It didn't hurt my feelings.
 It was perfectly all right that she apologized.
 She didn't have to apologize.
 I know how tough it is.
 And actually I know those trick questions."